bharath200578/crm-web-cafe/strivo/README-NETLIFY.md

 - **No Server Database**: No database setup or configuration required
 - **Per-Browser Data**: Data is not shared between different browsers/devices
 - **Admin Login**: Default credentials are `admin` / `admin123`
+- **Static Site**: No server-side functionality, everything runs in the browser

 ## 🔧 Optional Customization